 Our genetics are best-in-class so you can buy confidently, knowing these strains are stable and farm proven.

 No products found which match your selection.

 Once you have decided what hemp strain you want to plant, it’s crucial to invest in high-quality seeds that will give you the results you want.
 One of the most important factors in buying hemp seeds is making sure that the germination and feminization rates are optimal.
 Cannabinoids (CBD) are extracted from the flowers of female plants, so buying feminized seeds is crucial.
 Even a small percentage of male plants in a crop can drastically lower your cannabinoid harvest.
 We can’t overstate how important it is to buy hemp seeds from a reputable company.
 At High Grade Hemp Seed, our strains deliver germination rates of over 95% as well as feminization rates of over 99%.

-High Grade offers both seeds and starts for nearly all our hemp flower strains.
-Whether you choose seeds, starts, or a combination will depend on your preferences, your infrastructure, and your harvesting plan.
+High Grade offers seeds for nearly all our hemp flower strains.
+When you choose seeds will depend on your preferences, your infrastructure, and your harvesting plan.

 Farmers who are new to hemp farming, or who do not have a greenhouse infrastructure to protect new seedlings, should consider investing in starts rather than seeds.
 Using starts eliminates the need for a nursery and guarantees germination of your crop.
 Starts also give farmers a few extra weeks for the soil to warm up before planting.
 Farmers can plant their hemp starts right in the field after two weeks of hardening and start watching their new crop grow.